vittxr/vscode_config/README.md

   Microsoft has implemented protections to block the execution of `Pylance` outside of VSCode.
 Type checking and most of Pylance’s functionality are actually provided by the open-source `pyright`.

   By the way, I prefer using `pyright` instead of `mypy`.

+## Flutter

+Read the docs to setup vscode for flutter (you should install flutter sdk): https://docs.flutter.dev/get-started/install/linux/android